Gatteber/todo-app/README.md

 final todo:
-set max characters on forms done change week -> guide (just a modal render with instructions) projects view styling local storage for projects??? bug testing (make sure it looks good on all devices)
+set max characters on forms done change week -> guide (just a modal render with instructions) done. projects view styling local storage for projects??? bug testing (make sure it looks good on all devices)

-Remember to set the max characters for your forms!!